dementive/Victoria3Tools/README.md

 ```
 This will only work with git installed on your system.

 Alternatively you can download the zip file from github and put the Victoria3Tools folder in the packages folder.
-This is not reccomended because you will not receive updates unless you redownload it manually.
+This is not recommended because you will not receive updates unless you redownload it manually.
 The packages folder can easily be found by going to ```preferences``` in the main menu and selecting ```Browse Packages```.
 ```
 C:\Users\YOURUSERNAME\AppData\Roaming\Sublime Text 3\Packages\Victoria3Tools
 ```

-I highly recommend you make a [Sublime Project](https://www.sublimetext.com/docs/projects.html) and add your mod folder and the Victoria 3 game folder to it.
-This will make goto definition, autocomplete, several plugin features, and find in files work much better.
-[More info on sublime projects](https://www.youtube.com/watch?v=7QsL7_zxteU)

 ## Features